This is taken from http://www.detnews.com/

 Cutting a stack of coupons from the Sunday newspaper has helped pass many an afternoon, but now Michigan's largest grocer wants customers to trim their grocery bills from the comfort of their own phones.

 Time-crunched shoppers can download coupons on their BlackBerries, iPhones and other mobile devices now that the Cincinnati-based Kroger Co. has unrolled a mobile coupon program at all 2,477 Kroger locations nationwide.
+Savings apply to dozens of national brands including Colgate Palmolive, General Mills and Kimberly-Clark.

 "Retailers have a wider generation of shoppers shopping with them than they ever had before," said Kroger spokesman Dale Hollandsworth.
 Younger consumers have come to expect Internet and mobile-based savings, he said.